 With more than a hundred miles of hiking trails in varying lengths and difficulties, it truly has a trail for everyone.

 For those looking for a challenge, we highly recommend the Precipice Trail.
 Here you will scale the side of the mountain using metal rungs.
 Talk about a rush!
 However, for those looking for something a little bit more leisurely, we suggest exploring the Carriage Roads.
 This scenic network of flat, car-free roads is perfect for bikers and families alike.

 Once you have built up an appetite exploring the park, make sure to visit the quaint town of Bar Harbor.
 Here you will find unique restaurants that offer an array of food.
 Just don’t forget to at least try the lobster.
 You are in the northeast after all!

-Great Smoky Mountains National Park has something that everyone will enjoy.
-Kids are sure to love the hiking amongst the canopy of trees available in this national park.
+Smoky Mountain National Park has something that everyone will enjoy making it one of the best national parks for kids in the USA!
+Kids are sure to love hiking amongst the canopy of trees available in this national park.
 There are over 150 trails for all skill and age levels to choose from.

 Or maybe you'd prefer to take in the beauty of this park.
 Hop in the car and take a drive along some of the many scenic roads located within this national park.
 Whatever you like to do, you're sure to find it at Great Smoky Mountains National Park.

 National Park Family Vacation Tips and Tours